- Product: 360 Core Client Center

 This button only appears for libraries subscribing to 360 Search.

-Default URL: This is the online location to access this database.
-Serials Solutions keeps default URLs for each resource on file wherever possible and these are automatically populated into this field where they exist.
+This is the online location to access this database.
+Ex Libris keeps default URLs for each resource on file wherever possible and these are automatically populated into this field where they exist.

-Custom URL: While Serials Solutions keeps the default URLs on file for the majority of databases, the actual URL your library patrons use to access a database may be somewhat different, often containing embedded usernames and passwords or other library-specific identifiers provided by the database vendors.
+While Ex Libris keeps the default URLs on file for the majority of databases, the actual URL your library patrons use to access a database may be somewhat different, often containing embedded usernames and passwords or other library-specific identifiers provided by the database vendors.
 Examples that have your library s identifiers in them include databases from Gale, CSA, ProQuest and others.
 If you have a custom URL for a database, enter it in the Custom URL field, so that it will override the default URL, enabling your patrons more direct access to your library's subscribed database.

-In cases where no default URL exists, enter the URL your patrons use into the Custom URL field so that your patrons will have direct access to the database through Serials Solutions' discovery tools to which your library subscribes, including the E-Journal Portal, 360 Link, 360 Search, and Summon.
+In cases where no default URL exists, enter the URL your patrons use into the Custom URL field so that your patrons will have direct access to the database through Ex Libris' discovery tools to which your library subscribes, including the E-Journal Portal, 360 Link, 360 Search, and Summon.
 For more on adding custom database URLs click here.

-Title Coverage: By default, when you set a database to "Subscribed," you will add all of the titles associated with it into your Serials Solutions profile.
-If your library only subscribes to some titles within this database, select this checkbox to make the database "selectable."
+By default, when you set a database to Subscribed, you will add all of the titles associated with it into your Ex Libris profile.
+If your library only subscribes to some titles within this database, select the We subscribe to only some of the titles in this database checkbox to make the titles in this database selectable for subscription individually.
 You will then be able to select from the database only those journals to which your library has access.
 For more on selecting titles within a database, please see 360 Core: Including Select Titles Within a Database.

 This field only appears for libraries subscribing to Summon, 360 Search or 360 Resource Manager.
 The description entered will appear for patrons in the Summon Database Recommender, on a 360 Search database search page, or for libraries using the Libguides API.

-Long Database Description: The long database description field is available for you to add additional notes if necessary for internal use, and does not appear in any of the patron-facing Serials Solutions services.
+The long database description field is available for you to add additional notes if necessary for internal use, and does not appear in any of the patron-facing Ex Libris services.

-Serials Solutions Description: This is the default information that we provide about a database.
-It is used by the Summon service for the Database Recommender, and will appear for Summon patrons when the Recommender suggests this database, except when it is superceded by a Custom Database Description (see above) that your library enters for this database.
+This is the default information that we provide about a database.
+It is used by the Summon service for the Database Recommender, and will appear for Summon patrons when the Recommender suggests this database, except when it is superseded by a Custom Database Description (see above) that your library enters for this database.